KirstenS13/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+      Context API helps solve the prop drilling problem.
+It provides a 'bubble' of state so that prop drilling is unnecessary.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+      Actions, reducers, and the store are like a company's warehouse.
+The actions are like order slips telling the reducers what task to perform, what products to put in the warehouse, or what products to remove from the warehouse.
+The reducers are like warehouse workers who do the tasks that the actions give them.
+They move products around in the warehouse, add products to the warehouse, and take products out of the warehouse.
+The store is the warehouse where all the products for a company are kept.
+In redux, actions are triggered by events, and the actions tell the reducers which code to run and provide any necessary data to run the code.
+The reducer runs the code and sends out an updated state object, which goes to the store.
+The store is the 'single source of truth' because it holds all the application state and it always has the updated version of the state.
+State doesn't change without the store knowing about it.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+      Application state is state that is relevant to the whole app, while Component state is state that is only relevent to one component.
+Application state should be used when multiple components that are not close relatives need to access the same state.
+Component state should be used when only one component needs the state, like in a form or search bar component that just passes the input to an action.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+      Redux-thunk is middleware that allows Redux to perform asychronous actions.
+Because reducers are synchronous, redux-thunk intercepts the actions before they get to the reducer so that they can perform an asynchronous action.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+      Redux is my favorite state management system from this sprint because it encompasses the whole app.
+There is a lot of set up at first, but once that's done then the whole app has access to the state as long as you connect the component to the store.
+I like that better than Context API because I don't need to worry about whether or not a certain component can access the right context because each component can access the store.
+I prefer having all the state in one place.

 ## Project Set Up